Neg0da/Unity2DEntitySpawn/README.md

 # Unity2DEntitySpawn
 Welcome to **Unity2DEntitySpawn**, a repository featuring a robust script for dynamically spawning entities in a 2D Unity game.
-Designed with versatility, efficiency, and ease of use in mind, this tool is essential for Unity 2D developers seeking streamlined spawning functionality.
+Designed with versatility, efficiency, and ease of use in mind, this tool is essential for Unity 2D developers seeking streamlined spawning functionality. <br>
+Script was created on Unity Engine ver.
+6000.0.29f1 LTS

 # How To Use
 1. Create an empty object in your scene and add a new component named `ObjectSpawn`.